No Bake Mango Cheesecake Recipe

 What Kind of Mango pulp to use?

-I used the store bought kesar mango pulp which is sweetened.
+I used the store-bought kesar mango pulp which is sweetened.
 Make sure to check for the sweetness of the mango pulp.
-We could also use fresh mangoes and peel the skin and blend the fruit to make pulp.
+We could also use fresh mangoes, peel the skin, and blend the fruit to make pulp.
 Add a little sugar to adjust the sweetness if the fruit is not too sweet.

 What else can I use instead of graham crackers for the base?

-Oreo cookies works great if looking to make a chocolate flavored cheesecake base.
-We could use any kind of digestive cookie to use as well for the base.
-Rolled oats with butter and some flavoring is a great option as well.
+Oreo cookies work great if looking to make a chocolate-flavored cheesecake base.
+We could use any digestive cookie to use as well for the base.
+Rolled oats with butter and some flavoring are a great option as well.

 Can I make this as a whole cheesecake?

 I have not made this recipe as a whole big cheesecake, but there is no reason it will not work.
-Make sure to give adequate time in the refrigerator for the mango cheesecake to set well before slicing.
+Ensure adequate time in the refrigerator for the mango cheesecake to set well before slicing.
 If making a whole cheesecake, I would recommend letting it chill overnight.

 What kind of agar-agar to use for the cheesecake recipe?